 Our partners offer valuable expertise and resources to improve the way we address key environmental and social issues.
 These are selected to help us deliver on our sustainability strategy.

 We’re working closely with Alzheimer's Society to ensure we protect vulnerable customers from financial exclusion and loss of independence.
 We’re delivering training and awareness sessions for our employees to improve their knowledge and ability to support people affected by dementia.
 Our commitment is that at least 50% of our colleagues will become Dementia Friends by 2020 .
 Together with Alzheimer’s Society, we’ve also created a steering group — made up of people living with or affected by dementia — to advise us on how to be a dementia-friendly bank, including reviewing our products, services, and digital access.
+We know that there's a lot of information out there and sometimes it's hard to know where to look for support.
+To help out both our customers and colleagues, we've worked with Alzheimer's Society to develop a practical Dementia Guide outlining the support available for people affected by dementia.

 As our official charity partner, we focus our fundraising and volunteering on supporting Alzheimer’s Society.
 Since 2019, our colleagues have raised over £1 million through fundraising events such as Memory Walk, Cupcake Day, and Elf Day.
 With our support, Alzheimer’s Society is able to fund new research, and provide valuable support to more people, in order to bring us closer to a world without dementia.